mssfoobar/docs/docs/30_deployment/96-loadtest-RnR.md

 ### AOH Cluster setup used for the test
+`
 - Environment:                        	qa
 - Cloud provider:                     	AWS
 - Number of Cores in the AOH cluster: 	6
 - Number of nodes for cluster:        	3
 - Size of RAM per cluster:            	24GB
 - Size of RAM pre node:               	8GB
 - Storage class:                     	gp2
+- CPU limit per pod			200M
+- RAM limit per pod			128MB
+`
 ## These are the test setup